michael-ortiz/url-shortner-api/README.md

 # aws-url-shortner-api

 This project contains the necessary infrastructure as code and lambda code to host a URL shortener API.
+Convert any long URL's to a short one.
+Easily connect this API to your front end application.

-# Installation
+# ⚙️ Installation

 To deploy the application you must have [terraform cli](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.